 Many Frankenmuth community leaders and residents considered Tiny Zehnder the driving force behind the transformation of their rural agricultural community into “Michigan’s Little Bavaria”.
 He spent nearly 50 years of his life assisting and encouraging other Frankenmuth businesses to either build or remodel their buildings in the Bavarian style.
 Due to poor health, Tiny resigned from active management of the Bavarian Inn Restaurant in 2004.
 He remained Chairman of the Board of Bavarian Inn, Inc. until his death May 23, 2006.

-Dorothy Zehnder celebrated her 85th birthday on December 1, 2006.
-Since purchasing the restaurant in 1950, she has routinely worked six days and 60 hours per week.
-Her motto is "if you don't feel well, go to work and pretty soon you'll feel better".
-She has personally developed most of the recipes used in the restaurant and has taught thousands of employees the correct method to prepare all of the food that is served in the twelve dining rooms that seat 1200 guests.
-Her mother, Hedwig Hecht, is credited with passing on her German cooking and baking talents.
+Dorothy Zehnder has been in this building since 1937, when she worked as a waitress at Fischers.
+She continued to work 6 days a week at 100 years old.
+Since purchasing the restaurant in 1950, she has routinely worked alongside family and team members.
+Her motto is “if you don’t feel well, go to work and pretty soon you’ll feel better”.
+She has personally developed many of the recipes used in the restaurant, and has taught thousands of employees the correct method to prepare them.
+Today her recipes are served across 12 dining rooms seating up to 1200 guests.

 Three generations of the Zehnder family now are actively involved in the day-to-day operations of the restaurant.
 Leadership includes Dorothy, her son William A. (Bill), his wife Karen and their two daughters, Amy and Katie Zehnder.